-and tangerines.
-A possible explanation for this seemingly counterintuitive finding could be that as the impact of huanglongbing (HLB) increases, only the blocks with trees having lower infection levels yield fruit that qualifies for the fresh market.
+Typically, the charges for fresh fruit picking and roadsiding are higher than those for processed fruit.
+However, both last season and this season we found the opposite for Valencia oranges, Pink/Red grapefruit, White/Marsh Grapefruit, and Tangerines.
+A possible explanation for this seemingly counterintuitive finding could be that as the impact of Huanglongbing (HLB) increases, only the blocks with trees having lower infection levels yield fruit that qualifies for the fresh market.
 Since those trees are likely to have more fruit, the cost of harvesting such blocks is lower.
-Contrastingly, as the number of blocks with trees that have a higher infection level increases, and the volume of fruit they yield is lower, harvesting costs of such blocks increase.
+Contrastingly, as the number of blocks with trees that have a higher infection level increases, and the volume of fruit they yield is lower, harvesting costs of such blocks increases.